Kazhdan--Lusztig cells of $\mathbf{a}$-value 2 in $\mathbf{a}(2)$-finite Coxeter systems: Background

 The \emph{Coxeter diagram} of $(W,S)$ is the undirected diagram $G$ on vertex set $S$ where two vertices $s,t$ are connected by an edge $\{s,t\}$ if and only if $m(s,t)\ge 3$.
 It follows that two distinct generators in $S$ commute in $W$ if and only if they are not adjacent in $G$.
 For each edge $\{s,t\}$ in $G$, we think of $m(s,t)$ as the \emph{weight} of the edge, call the edge \emph{simple} if $m(s,t)=3$, and call the edge \emph{heavy} otherwise.
 When drawing $G$, we label all heavy edges by their weights, so that the defining data of $(W,S)$ can be fully recovered from the drawing.
 The system $(W,S)$ is \emph{irreducible} if the Coxeter diagram $G$ is connected and \emph{reducible} otherwise.

 \begin{remark} To simplify statements, we shall assume all Coxeter systems to be irreducible for the rest of the paper.
-The assumption is well justified as far as the $\la$-function is concerned: Kazhdan--Lusztig cells of a particular $\la$-value in a reducible Coxeter system can be easily obtained via cells of the same or lower $\la$-values in suitable irreducible Coxeter systems, we are only interested in cells of $\la$-value 2, and cells of $\la$-values 1 or 0 in irreducible Coxeter systems are well understood as explained in the introduction. \end{remark}
+The assumption is well justified as far as the $\la$-function is concerned, because the $\la$-function behaves additively across connected components of the Coxeter graph.
+As a consequence, Kazhdan--Lusztig cells of a particular $\la$-value in a reducible Coxeter system can be easily obtained via cells of the same or lower $\la$-values in suitable irreducible Coxeter systems.
+Since we are only interested in cells of $\la$-value 2, and cells of $\la$-values 1 or 0 in irreducible Coxeter systems are well understood as explained in the introduction, it suffices to consider only irreducible Coxeter systems as we study cells of $\la$-value 2 in this paper; see also \cite[Theorem 1.3]{GreenXu}. \end{remark}

 For every subset $J$ of $S$, the subgroup $W_J:=\ip{s:s\in J}$ of $W$ is called the \emph{parabolic subgroup generated by $J$}.
 Note that if for another Coxeter system $(W',S')$ there is a bijection $f: S'\ra J$ with $m(s,t)=m(f(s),f(t))$ for all $s,t\in S'$ (in other words, if the Coxeter diagram of $(W',S')$ is isomorphic to the subgraph of the Coxeter diagram of $(W,S)$ induced by $J$), then this bijection naturally extends to a group isomorphism from $W'$ to $W_J$.
-For example, in the notation of \cref{prop:facts01}.(4) the Coxeter group $A_{n-1}$ naturally embeds into $B_{n}$ for all $n\ge 2$ in the sense that $A_{n-1}$ is isomorphic to the parabolic subgroup generated by the set $J=\{2,\dots,n\}$.
+For example, in the notation of Proposition \ref{prop:facts01}.(4) the Coxeter group $A_{n-1}$ naturally embeds into $B_{n}$ for all $n\ge 2$ in the sense that $A_{n-1}$ is isomorphic to the parabolic subgroup generated by the set $J=\{2,\dots,n\}$.

 Let $S^*$ be the free monoid on $S$, viewed as the set of words on the alphabet $S$.
 To distinguish words in $S^*$ from elements of $W$, we denote each word with an underline.
 For example, the words $\ul u=st, \ul v=ts\in S^*$ represent the same element $w=st=ts$ in $W$ if $s,t$ are commuting distinct generators in $S$.
 For each $w\in W$, the words $\ul w\in S^*$ that express $w$ with a minimum number of letters are called the \emph{reduced words} of $w$; that minimum number is called the \emph{length} of $w$ and written $l(w)$.
 More generally, we call a factorization $w=w_1w_2\dots w_k$ in $w$ \emph{reduced} if $l(w)=\sum_{i=1}^k l(w_i)$.
 In this paper, the notation $w=w_1\cdot w_2\cdot \dots \cdot w_k$ will always indicate that the factorization $w=w_1w_2\dots w_k$ is reduced.
 Whenever we have $z=x\cdot y$ for elements $x,y,z\in W$, we write $x\le^R z$ and $y\le^L z$.
 The relations $\le^R$ and $\le^L$ define two partial orders called the \emph{right weak Bruhat order} and \emph{left weak Bruhat order} on $W$, respectively.